 7 Common SAT Writing Mistakes

-Since the SAT Writing and Language test is meant to test practical skills that most students have developed over the years, it is easy to view it as an easier section and prepare less for it.
+Since the SAT Writing and Language test is meant to test practical skills that most students have developed over the years, it is easy to view it as an easier section and not properly prepare for it.
 You should try not to fall into this trap.

 Wondering where to look for SAT Writing practice?
 Here’s some sample questions created by the College Board.